arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Typesofcurriculumgoals/ThecontentoftheEnglishcurriculum/Shortcomingsofthecurriculumstatementsforlearningtoread/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Shortcomings of the curriculum statements for learning to read "
+title: 'Shortcomings of the curriculum statements for learning to read '
-nav_order: Shortcomingsofthecurriculumstatementsforlearningtoread
-has_children: false
 ---
 # Shortcomings of the curriculum statements for learning to read